-The senior trio has led UVa in rebounding in all 12 games.
-Brown has led the team in rebounding 11 times, including seven double-digit performances, and Smith has led the team once.
+Brown has led the team in rebounding nine times, including six double-digit performances, and Smith has led the team once.

-In blocked shots, the seniors have led the team 10 times.
-Clark has led the team on five occasions, and tied for teambest honors in one game along with Brown, Smith and Forbes (all had one blocked shot vs. Arizona).
+Clark has led the team in blocked shots in three games, and tied for team-best honors in one game along with Brown, Smith and Forbes (all had one blocked shot vs. Arizona).
 Brown and Smith have both led UVa in blocks by themselves twice.